tbng/codemcp/README.md

    Pro tip: if you like to live dangerously, you can change `prod` to `main`.
 If you want to pin to a specific release, replace it with `0.3.0` or similar.

+   Pro tip: you can run codemcp remotely!
+If you use [Tailscale](https://tailscale.com/) and trust all devices on your Tailnet, you can do this securely by passing ``--host 100.101.102.103`` (replace the IP with the Tailscale IP address of your node.
+This IP typically lives in the 100.64.0.0/10 range.)  **WARNING:** Anyone with access to this MCP can perform arbitrary code execution on your computer, it is **EXTREMELY** unlikely you want to bind to 0.0.0.0.

 4. Configure claude-mcp with URL: ``http://127.0.0.1:8000/sse`` (replace the port if needed.)

 5. Unfortunately, the web UI inconsistently displays the hammer icon.
 However, you can verify